scaleway/serverless-functions-go/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: 🚀 Feature request
+name: 🐛 Bug Report
-about: I have a suggestion (and might want to implement it myself 🙂)!
+about: Unexpected or broken behavior of the framework 🤔
-labels: enhancement
+labels: bug
 ---

 <!--- Please keep this note for the community --->